Chinese citizens sue Florida

 In addition to the ACLU, the Asian American Legal Defense and Education Fund and another local law firm are also representing the Chinese citizens behind the lawsuit.
 They have argued the measure is based on a “misguided rationale” and “unfairly equates Chinese people with the actions of their government,” insisting there is “no evidence of national security harm resulting from real estate ownership by Chinese people in Florida.”

-Supporters of SB 264 and similar bills introduced around the US have claimed such laws are needed to protect from encroachments by the Chinese Communist Party and other hostile states, which Florida Governor Ron DeSantis has accused of “gobbling up” US property for nefarious purposes, including farmland and areas adjacent to military bases.
+Supporters of SB 264 and similar bills introduced around the US have claimed that such laws are needed to protect from encroachments by the Chinese Communist Party and other hostile states, which Florida Governor Ron DeSantis has accused of “gobbling up” US property for nefarious purposes, including farmland and areas adjacent to military bases.

 A spokesperson for Florida Agriculture Commissioner Wilton Simpson, who was named in the suit as a defendant, said state officials are now reviewing the case.